Dennmak/Dennmak.github.io/_posts/2025-09-09-phishing-links.md

 **4) Text: As part of our loyalty program, you may be eligible to receive 50GB of FREE Cloud Storage to maintain access to your files**

 The text here is the bait that's thrown your way.
 Initially, they stated that your videos and photos would be deleted.
 Now, they offer you a chance to get free cloud storage in order to store your content on it.
-It's social engineering, which is manipulating you to hopefully persuade you to click their link because you're getting a great deal.
+It's social engineering, which is manipulating you to hopefully persuade you to click their link because you're getting a great deal, and they're solving your problems.

 ![Great Deal](/assets/img/Great Offer - Phishing Links.png)